sat-masters/docs/Constellation Downlink/Problem analysis/Specs of new downlink.md

 ## Price

 Something similar to this is the Iridium project (See [[Interessenter]]).
-%% TODO: find pris på dette %%
+%% TODO: find pris på iridium %%
 The most expensive plan from SpaceX is 9 000 kr. /month
 ## Resilience
 No dependency on one single groundstation, as these mega constellations has multiple.